What is hip dysplasia?

 – Size matters.
 Big dogs are more likely than smaller dogs to have hip dysplasia.

-– Arthritis or injury can also lead to hip dysplasia, especially in older dogs.
+– Arthritis or injury can also lead to this condition, especially in older dogs.

 In any of these situations, factors like rapid growth, nutrition, weight and activity can make hip dysplasia worse.